-Our new Create a Case action will now show up in the feed on the Account detail page in the full Salesforce site, and in the publisher in Salesforce1 for all of the mobile technicians.
+Our new Create a Case action appears in the action bar on account records in Salesforce1 for all the mobile technicians

 Now that's all done, let's go over global actions.
 Then we'll revisit action layouts and customize our Create a Case action.